alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 ### SRE IP Address prefix

-Each SRE must be assigned it's own unique IP address space, and it is very important that address spaces do not overlap in the environment as this will cause network faults.
-The address spaces use a private class A range and use a 21bit subnet mask.
+Each SRE must be assigned its own unique IP address space, and it is very important that address spaces do not overlap in the environment as this will cause network faults.
+The address spaces use a private class A range and use a 21-bit subnet mask.
 This provides ample addresses for a SRE and capacity to add additional subnets should that be required in the future.

 ### Generate full configuration for SRE
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).